brunoyin/folaris/README.md

 ﻿
 ## Folaris

-Folaris is a simple web app with an embedded Powershell and functions just like WinRM without Windows integreted authentication.
+Folaris is a simple web app with an embedded Powershell and functions just like WinRM without Windows integrated authentication.
 It allows you to run it on any servers where you can host a dotnet core app.

 It's experimental, not for use in production.
 I recommend running in Docker first.